A Serious Electronic Project For The Expert DIYer

 It is recommended to buy a spare pair of Bulk Capacitor boards (WG06-R1) and fit some low value caps to use while setting up or during any fault finding.
 A lot more forgiving if there are any faults.

-The Controller board has an Arduino Nano microcontroller that takes care of the control and monitoring of the inverter.
+The Controller board houses the Arduino Nano Microcontroller that takes care of the control and monitoring of the inverter.

 Wiseguy